Measuring VO Volume: How Loud is “Loud”? – Tuesday Tech Tip

 Using a dynamic control like a Limiter, we can force the RMS to be significantly higher, but control the maximum value for the Peaks.
 We’d end up with a “squashed” wave which is actually “louder” (the RMS is higher) even though the Peak height of the wave is lower.

-If we were to listen to these three audio samples in the above order, each would sound a bit louder than the previous.
-That what RMS and LUFS/LKFS scales describe by giving a numerical value to how we actually perceive sound.
-It’s why the “Normalize to -3 dB Peak” delivery approach listed on some online VO sites may not always be appropriate.
+As we can infer from the examples above, the “Normalize to -3 dB Peak” delivery approach listed on some online VO marketplace sites may not always be appropriate.
 A single waveform can throw that off measurement – it can sound “quieter” even though a single Peak is at a high value.
-The question remains – what are the “right” settings for voiceover recordings?
+It would be a welcome change if we could use a Loudness value – RMS or LUFS – as a deliverable target for auditions.
+Until that occurs, the question remains – what are the “right” settings for voiceover recordings?

 It would be really nice if there was an actual loudness delivery spec for auditions.
 Though there has been a bit of interest in that idea recently, it unfortunately has not yet gained momentum.
 So it falls to us, as voice actors, to understand how these values can work together.
 Understanding Loudness measurements can help you make corrections to deliver your audio at an appropriate and competitive level.